jvmncs/ParamNoise/README.md

 ### TODOs
-- Develop AdaptNoisyLinear layer
 - Implement PPO and MuJoCo env handling
+- Revisit logging; make sure everything is there to reproduce results in papers
-- Implement plotting (matplotlib is in Logger object, maybe try out visdom?)
+- Implement plotting (matplotlib is in Logger object; maybe try out visdom)
-- Test combinations of arguments (mostly envs with different )
+- More tests (figure out different combinations of arguments to ensure everything's interacting well)
-- Determine if (and which) sparse rllab envs should be tested
-- Experiments
-  - DQN baseline
-  - Noisy-DQN
-  - Adapt-DQN
-- Run baseline PPO, Noisy-PPO, and Adapt-PPO
+- Begin experiments (start with Mujoco; it's cheaper)

 ### Atari Games to Test